hyperspy/hyperspy/doc/user_guide/tools.rst

     Do not worry if you do not understand it all.

-Hyperspy stores the data in the :py:class:`~.signal.Signal` class, that is the object that you get when e.g. you load a single file using :py:func:`~.io.load`.
+HyperSpy stores the data in the :py:class:`~.signal.Signal` class, that is the object that you get when e.g. you load a single file using :py:func:`~.io.load`.
 Most of the data analysis functions are also contained in this class or its specialized subclasses.
 The :py:class:`~.signal.Signal` class